 "Uhh...Was that...?"
 Chie was having difficulties forming coherent words.

 "D-did she just confess her love...on a public news station!?"
 Yosuke stared at Yu with a newfound respect, and, somehow, his voicing the obvious spurred Rise into action.
-The petite idol scooted so close to the silver-haired young man, ignoring any pretense of personal space, that they were less a centimeter apart.
+The petite idol scooted so close to the silver-haired young man, ignoring any pretense of personal space.
 Thankfully, the gang was still too discombobulated from Mariko's confession to notice.

 Dojima shook his head, laughing, his wary smile making an unexpected appearance.
 "I can't imagine the complaints flying in right now.
 Kids these days..."
 His wary smile suddenly shifted to a comical smirk.
 "Wait that was your name?
 If only you were so lucky, huh?
 I was scared I was going to have to call your mom about a secret girlfriend."
 Dojima laughed humorously—a sight Yu wouldn't have minded any other occasion—unknowingly digging his nephew into a deeper hole.
 Yu silently grimaced from Rise's grip.
 He didn't have to look at her to know she was furious.

 Meanwhile, exasperation was clear because of Dojima's ignorance.